 Guest Author Bio: Michal Leszczyński

-Michal Leszczyński is immersed in developing, implementing, and coordinating all content marketing projects as the Content Marketing Manager at GetResponse.
+Michal Leszczyński is immersed in developing, implementing, and coordinating all content marketing projects as the Head of Content Marketing & Partnerships at GetResponse.
 He has 8-plus years of expertise in online marketing with a Master of Science Degree in Strategic Marketing and Consulting from the University of Birmingham (UK).
 Michal is the author of more than 100 articles, ebooks, and courses for GetResponse and renowned websites like Crazy Egg and Social Media Today.